 Monitor Your Vacuum

 You can vacuum all you want, but if your machine is spewing that dust right back in to the air or not sucking up the dust, you won’t ever get ahead.
+That’s why it’s important to know whether you should dust or vacuum first.
 If your vacuum has a bag, be sure to change it when it fills up.
 If you vacuum is bagless, empty out the dirt cup after every use.
 Clean or replace filters often and if your vacuum has a belt, check to make sure it’s in good shape.
 If not, replace it.

 Did you suck up too much of something?
 Here’s how to clear out a vacuum cleaner clog.

 Need to replace a belt?
 Take care of it in 30 minutes or less with this tutorial.

 If you have a forced-air HVAC system, put changing the filter on your monthly to-do list.
 It’s easy and takes very little time, but it will help greatly with dust control.

 So you’re changing the furnace filter every month.
 Now check out this definitive guide to how often you should clean everything else.

 Clean Your Blinds, Shades and Curtains